-Agency powers
+Agency Powers

-The Commission has three core responsibilities: (1) to adjudicate administrative complaints alleging violations of New Mexico's ethics laws; (2) to investigate and prosecute violations of the ethics laws through civil enforcement actions in state court; and (3) to educate public officers, employees, and the public about New Mexico's governmental conduct, procurement and disclosure laws.
+The Commission has five core responsibilities:

+(1) to investigate and adjudicate administrative complaints alleging violations of New Mexico's ethics laws;

+(2) to investigate and prosecute violations of the ethics laws through civil enforcement actions in state court;

+(3) to provide guidance to public officers, employees, and the public about New Mexico's governmental conduct, procurement and disclosure laws;

+(4) to investigate and prosecute in administrative proceedings violations of New Mexico's Revised Uniform Law on Notarial Acts; and

+(5) to make annual recommendations to the Governor and the Legislature regarding amendments to New Mexico's ethics laws.

-First, the Commission may adjudicate administrative complaints against state government officials, employees, candidates, lobbyists and contractors.
+First, the Commission may investigate and adjudicate administrative complaints against state government officials, employees, candidates, lobbyists and contractors.
 These administrative complaints must allege violations of the Campaign Reporting Act, the Financial Disclosure Act, the Gift Act, the Lobbyist Regulation Act, the Voter Action Act, the Governmental Conduct Act, the Procurement Code, the State Ethics Commission Act, or Article IX, Section 14 of the New Mexico Constitution, commonly known as the "Anti-Donation Clause."
 The Commission may also issue advisory opinions upon appropriate request, opinions which bind the Commission's decisions in future administrative adjudications.

 Second, under its executive power, the Commission may investigate and initiate enforcement actions in state court to remedy violations of New Mexico's ethics laws, including the Governmental Conduct Act, the Procurement Code, and the Financial Disclosure Act.
 For example, in State Ethics Commission v.
-Council for a Competitive New Mexico, D-202-CV-06718 (2nd Jud.
-Dist.
-Ct.), the Commission filed suit against the Council for a Competitive New Mexico ("CCNM"), forcing CCNM to disclose \$470,000 in previously hidden contributions that PNM gave to CCNM to support candidates in the 2020 Senate primary election.
+Vargas et al., D-202-CV-2021-06201, the Commission filed suit to enforce the revolving door provisions of the Governmental Conduct Act against a former commercial assessor in the Sandoval County Assessor's office and the tax consultancy company that currently employs him.
 The Commission may also initiate administrative proceedings and petition state district courts to issue subpoenas.

-Third, the Commission educates government officers and employees and members of the public about ethical government.
-The Commission fulfills this responsibility by answering requests for advice through either formal or informal advisory opinions; and by offering trainings and guidance materials for public officials and employees about their obligations under state ethics laws.
-The Commission also provides trainings and presentations to associations that support public officials and employees, including the Municipal League, New Mexico Counties, the New Mexico Public Procurement Association, the New Mexico Society of Certified Public Accountants, and members of the New Mexico Compilation Commission and are publicly available on www.NMOneSource.com.
+Third, the Commission provides guidance to government officers and employees and members of the public about New Mexico's ethics and disclosure laws.
+The Commission fulfills this responsibility by answering requests for advice through either advisory opinions or letters and by offering trainings and guidance materials for public officials and employees.
+The Commission also provides trainings and presentations to associations that support public officials and employees, including the Municipal League, New Mexico Counties, the New Mexico Public Procurement Association, the New Mexico Society of Certified Public Accountants, and members of the New Mexico State Bar.
+The Commission's advisory opinions are published by the New Mexico Compilation Commission and are publicly available on www.NMOneSource.com.
 The Commission has also issued a model code of ethics at 1.8.4 NMAC, which is available for state agencies to adopt in whole or in part.